Your travel buddies waiting for you!

 Learn about the Warrior skills and History

-Throughout your Mongolia trip when you will visit any place you will be told a historic event linked to it.
-It is because the history of Mongolia is very rich and many rulers of giant Dynasties have lived or spend some time in Mongolia.
+Throughout your trip when you will visit any place you will be told a historic event linked to it.
+It is because the history of Mongolia is very rich and many rulers of giant Dynasties have lived or spend some time.

 Other recommended places include Danzanravjaa Museum to know about the treasures of Dulduityn Danzanravja who was known as “Lama of Gobi Desert.”
 A revered and multi-talented monk who is admired for his possessions like Damaru (a double-headed drum crafted from two human skulls, several Kangling (flutes made from human femur), Two Kapala (two cups made of human`s skull), etc. He was a poet, theater player, dancer, choreographer and man who highlighted the evils of society and stood against them with his art and knowledge.